nazhiftahta/app-pemantauan-tidur/README.md

 ## 🧾 Technical Notes

 - Maximum number of stored sleep records: **100 entries** (`NMAX`)
 - Built-in validation for bedtime and wake-up time
+- Only allows sleep records **from the year 2025 and onward**
 - Suggestions are shown if:
   - 🕚 Sleep starts **after 11:00 PM**
   - 😴 Total sleep is **less than 7 hours or more than 9 hours a day**